 This defence relies on proof that the accused did not act voluntarily.
 For example, someone may have committed an offence while sleepwalking or due to a medical episode like epilepsy.

 If it can be proved that witnesses have colluded - or lied - in their evidence, then this can be an effective defence for sexual assault allegations.

 This refers to a child’s capacity to have sex (in legal terms) and is a defence used most commonly in historic sex abuse cases.

 Prosecutors must prove that defendants committed sexual offences voluntarily.
-If they did so under duress – for example if they were threatened with grievous bodily harm – then this could be used as basis for a defence.
+If they did so under duress – for example, if they were threatened with grievous bodily harm – then this could be used as a basis for a defence.

 The defendant could claim that the person making the sex offence accusation is making it up.
 If it is proven the allegation is fabricated, there will be no case to face.

 This defence would essentially aim to prove that, while the defendant is known to the complainant, their association was purely innocent and not sexual.

 Insanity – and therefore diminished responsibility - is a common defence for a number of crimes.
 In relation to sexual offences, it could be used in conjunction with automatism and parasomnia.

 Ignorance of any country’s laws is not a defence.
 However, if a defendant mistakenly believes that the complainant’s age is different to the truth, this could be used as a defence for sexual offences.
 For example, if they believed them to be the UK age of consent.